A while ago I described why some storage vendors require end-to-end layer-2 connectivity for iSCSI replication.

 Evan’s conclusion: if you care about data integrity, implement application-level checksum, preferably using CRC32C, which is implemented in hardware on recent CPUs.

-Also note: Stretched VLAN is not a data protection feature for your iSCSI network.
+Also note: Stretched VLAN is not a data protection feature for your iSCSI network, in particular if you use Ethernet-over-IP transport like VXLAN or OTV.
 If the iSCSI or NFS solution you’re using doesn’t support application-level checksums, your data is at risk no matter what.

 Finally, how many application-level protocols apart from SSL/TLS and iSCSI (when implemented) implement an application-level checksum?
 Please write a comment!